 Polly Higgins calls herself “Earth Lawyer”.
-She and her organisation “Earth Conservation Trust” strive to make ecocide – the large-scale destruction of ecosystems – a crime against peace under international law.
+She and her organisation “Eradicating Ecocide” strive to make ecocide – the large-scale destruction of ecosystems – a crime against peace under international law.
 We’re delighted we get to meet her in Totnes.

 She convincingly explains that current environmental law is not effective in protecting the earth’s ecosystems.
 There are no international laws that make activities such as deforestation and fossil fuel extraction criminal acts, despite the large-scale destruction of ecosystems and the harm to indigenous communities that they cause.
 While the law protects the private and economic interests of the corporations undertaking these activities, the earth is losing out.
 Therefore the earth needs rights to correct this imbalance.
 Sounds radical?
 Think about the abolition of slavery act in 1833.
 That piece of legislation was very effective to ban an immoral practice that was considered of significant economic importance at the time.
 And the feared economic backlash never came because the affected companies were compensated and found alternative ways to do business.

 We fully agree with Polly that the legal system urgently needs an update to effectively deal with the 21st century planetary environmental crises.
 Ecocide law has to be part of the solution toolkit towards a sustainable future.
-We greatly admire her passion, strength and personality in this heroic crusade and will update our website with a more detailed article and video about this sustainable solution.
+We greatly admire her passion, strength and personality in this heroic crusade.
+For more information, see a more detailed article and video about this sustainable solution.